Do I need Planning Permission?

 We will advise you whether your project is subject to permitted development.

 If you require full planning permission we can handle the entire process for you as your agent.
-We will provide drawings, complete the application forms and submit them on your behalf, keeping you abreast of progress at every stage.
+We will provide drawings, complete the application forms and submit them on your behalf, keeping you informed of progress at every stage.

-Depending on the building and location Environmental Impact Assessments may be necessary, along with Flood Risk Assessments, Disability Access Statements, and Design and Access Statements, all of which we will complete on your behalf.
+Depending on the building and location, Environmental Impact Assessments may be necessary, along with Flood Risk Assessments, Disability Access Statements, and Design and Access Statements, all of which we will complete on your behalf.

 **Only required in Scotland

 If your building is in Scotland you will need to get a Building Warrant and S&A will complete this work for you as a part of the planning process.
-A Building Warrant is in addition to a planning application and the two don’t work together, so you can be allocated one without the other, but you need both before you can start the build.
+A Building Warrant is in addition to a planning application and the two don’t work together, so you can be allocated one without the other, but you need both before you can commence the build.

 The cost of a building warrant is calculated by your local authority and is based upon the value of the project.
 There is also an engineers fee for a site visit and investigation.